-Consequently I got to thinking last Friday.
-Where was I spending my time?
-What should I be working on every day and for how long?
-Inspired by reading The EMyth Revisited I started an exercise.
+Inspired by reading The EMyth I started an exercise.
 I wrote down everything I needed to get done in one day to achieve my end goals as both a freelancer and a blogger.
-To be clear, I am not talking about a to do list – more setting a structure for my average working day.
+To be clear, I’m not talking about a to-do list – more setting a structure for my average working day.

-So how many hours did I have on my plan for actual writing?
-Well that was the interesting (slightly scary) part.
-The answer: 4 hours.
 Four hours a day for starting a new freelance writing business.
 Out of 12½ hours each day.
 Hummm…..
-I can suddenly see where my source of frustration has been coming from lately.
+I could see where my source of frustration and lack of progress was coming from.

-The other interesting thing my coach said when she got my email with the plan, ‘Welcome to Business’.
-As she explained so much of what is involved in running a business (even a small one starting out like mine) does not involve working on your core product (ie writing in my case and coaching in hers).
-Definitely a valuable lesson learnt.
+The other interesting thing my coach said when she got the email with my plan – ‘Welcome to Business’.
+As she explained so much of what is involved in running a business (even a small one) does not involve working on your core product (writing in my case and coaching in hers).
+There is so much more to be done and to learn.

 In fact, that would be the best thing about this experience.
 Other than writing (which I enjoy) there is the thrill of constantly learning and improving each and every day.